laurapayancepeda/portfolio/README.md

 ### Education
 - Bachelor of Arts in International Business (University of Liverpool)
 - Masters of Science in Business Analytics and Big Data (University of Liverpool)

 ### Areas of Interest
-- Data Analysis and impact on corporate strategy
+- Data Analysis and Impact on Corporate Strategy
 - Business Intelligence
-- Machine learning and data mining
+- Machine learning and Data Mining
 - Sports Analytics
 - Predictive and Prescriptive Analytics
+- Data Management
+- ERP Systems